The first integral cohomology of pure mapping class groups: Introduction

 Note that: \begin{itemize} \item if \( S \) has at most one end accumulated by genus, then Corollary \ref{cor:semidirect} is a restatement of \cite[Theorem 4]{PatelAlgebraic}. \item if \( S \) has \( n \) ends accumulated by genus with \( 2\leq n < \infty \), then \( \kappa(H^1_{sep}(\hat S, \bz)) \cong \bz^{n-1} \). \item if \( S \) has infinitely many ends accumulated by genus, then \( \kappa(H^1_{sep}(\hat S, \bz)) \cong \bz^\bn \), where \( \bz^\bn \) is the Baer-Specker group. \end{itemize}

+The proof of surjectivity in Theorem \ref{thm:cohomology} follows from Corollary \ref{cor:semidirect}, together with a classical result from descriptive set theory.
+It follows from recent work of Hernandez--Morales--Valdez \cite{HernandezIsomorphisms} and Bavard--Dowdall--Rafi \cite{BavardIsomorphisms} on the automorphism group of the curve graph that \( \pmap S \) is Polish, that is, separable and completely metrizable (see Section \ref{polish} for more detail).
+This makes available a result of Dudley \cite[Theorem 1]{DudleyContinuity}, which in our context implies that every homomorphism \( \pmap S \to \bz \) is continuous.
+The subgroup \( \cpmap S \) can be realized as a direct limit of finite-type mapping class groups, each of which is perfect (when the genus is at least 3) and hence is itself perfect.
+Therefore elements of \( H^1(\pmap S,\bz ) \) must vanish on \( \cpmap S \), and hence by Dudley must also vanish on \( \clpmap S \).
+Surjectivity then amounts to specifying the image of a homomorphism restricted to the abelian subgroup \( A_S \cong H^1_{sep}(S, \bz) \).

-To go from Corollary \ref{cor:semidirect} to Theorem \ref{thm:cohomology} is, to the authors' knowledge, the first application of descriptive set theory to the study of mapping class groups.
-We note that descriptive set theory has been previously used in the study of homomorphisms of homeomorphism groups of compact manifolds, for instance see the work of Rosendal-Solecki \cite{RosendalAutomatic}, Rosendal \cite{RosendalAutomatic2}, and Mann \cite{MannAutomatic}.
+This is, to the authors' knowledge, the first application of descriptive set theory to the study of mapping class groups.
+We note that descriptive set theory has been previously used in the study of homomorphisms of homeomorphism groups of compact manifolds, for instance see the work of Rosendal--Solecki \cite{RosendalAutomatic}, Rosendal \cite{RosendalAutomatic2}, and Mann \cite{MannAutomatic}.

-It follows from recent work of Hernandez--Morales--Valdez \cite{HernandezIsomorphisms} and Bavard--Dowdall--Rafi \cite{BavardIsomorphisms} on the automorphism group of the curve graph that \( \pmap S \) is Polish, that is, it is separable and completely metrizable as a topological space (see Section \ref{polish} for more details).
-The key tool used to go from Corollary \ref{cor:semidirect} to Theorem \ref{thm:cohomology} is a theorem of Dudley \cite[Theorem 1]{DudleyContinuity} showing that every homomorphism from a Polish group to \( \bz \) is continuous.

-As mentioned above, every finite-type pure mapping class group of genus at least 3 is perfect \cite[Theorem 1]{PowellTwo}, and hence so is \( \cpmap S \), being a direct limit of perfect groups.
-Applying Dudley's theorem to \( \clpmap S \), which is Polish by Corollary \ref{cor:polish}, we see that \( H^1(\clpmap S, \bz) \) is trivial.
-Given this discussion and Theorem \ref{thm:cohomology}, the natural generalization of the perfectness of pure mapping class groups in the finite-type setting would appear to be the following conjecture: